silnrsi/wstr/src/content/docs/scrlang/unicode/qa31-unicode.md

 lastUpdated: 2025-09-02
 ---

 The Chalukya (Box-Headed) script is not yet in Unicode.
-The script has a tentative allocation at U+1E090..U+1E0EF in the {link:http://www.unicode.org/roadmaps/smp/ Roadmap to the SMP} for the Unicode Standard.
+The script has a tentative allocation at U+1E090..U+1E0EF in the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.

 [comment]: # (end of intro)